 Transceiver, Probe & Shovel Buying Guide

-Backcountry skiing is probably one of the most rewarding experiences you'll ever have on a mountain.
-However, with most things in life, there is a trade-off.
-These peaceful powder runs come with the inherent risk of avalanches.
+Backcountry skiing is one of the most rewarding experiences you'll have on a mountain.
+However, there is the inherent risk of avalanches.

-If you're caught in an avalanche and are buried but survive the initial slide, you have about 20 minutes before you will most likely die from carbon dioxide poisoning.
+If you're caught in an avalanche and are buried you have about 20 minutes before you die from carbon dioxide poisoning.
 That may sound like a long time but in a search across a large mountain face that time soon disappears.

-This ever-looming danger is why it is so important to have the necessary equipment and training to carry out an effective rescue.
+This is why it is important to have the necessary equipment and training to carry out an effective rescue.
 The three essential pieces of gear every member of your group needs to have (and know how to use) are a transceiver, shovel and probe.
-You should carry much more than these three bits of kit ( see our backcountry kit list) but this holy trinity will give you the chance to save your friends.

 A transceiver or avalanche beacon broadcasts a radio signal that other transceivers can track when in search mode.
-Every beacon transmits this radio signal at 457 kHz irrespective of make or model for full compatibility.
+Every beacon transmits this radio signal at 457 kHz.

 The signal or flux line emanates from the transmitting beacon in concentric circles, similar to the pattern seen with metal filings and a magnet.
 A searching beacon then registers the signal and guides the user along the curved path to the location of the buried skier.